globaltcad/swing-tree/docs/markdown/Advanced-Event-Handling.md

 As such, the `Observable` is a very generic type that may be implemented by anything resembling the observer pattern.

-The most common and basic type of `Observable` is the `Occurrence` type, which is a trigger-able event which you can instantiate using `Occurrence.create()`.
+The most common and basic type of `Observable` is the `Event` type, which is a trigger-able event which you can instantiate using `Event.create()`.
 But there are other types of `Observable`s as well, such as the `Val` and `Var` properties, which are wrapper types used for modelling the state of your view models.
 ([Click here](Advanced-MVVM.md) for more information about MVVM in SwingTree)